witt3rd/keras/README.md

 # Keras

-In this post, we explore some [#DeepLearning](https://twitter.com/search?q=%23DeepLearning) with the [Keras](https://keras.io/high-level) library for Python.
+> experiments with the [Keras](https://keras.io/high-level) [#DeepLearning](https://twitter.com/search?q=%23DeepLearning) library for Python

+# Introduction

-This is a whirlwind post that is meant to provide pointers to basic environment setup, quick ramp on neural nets using the [XOR](https://medium.com/@jayeshbahire/the-xor-problem-in-neural-networks-50006411840b) problem, simple training for the [MNIST digit recognition](https://keras.io/datasets/) problem, and some quick samples involving [OpenAI's Gym](https://github.com/openai/gym).
+This is a whirlwind post that is meant to provide:

+- pointers to basic environment setup
+- quick ramp on neural nets using the [XOR problem](https://medium.com/@jayeshbahire/the-xor-problem-in-neural-networks-50006411840b)
+- simple training for the [MNIST digit recognition task](https://keras.io/datasets/)
+- samples involving [OpenAI's Gym environment](https://github.com/openai/gym) for reinforcement learning tasks

 Links are provided to source blog posts that go into more detail on each of these examples.
 Our future posts will build on this basic foundation.